Fishing Charters in South Carolina

 Best Time to Catch Spanish Mackerel

 Spanish Mackerel can be caught year-round in Johns Island.
-Right now in February, activity is low.
+Right now in April, activity is moderate.

 Seasonal Activity Chart